 Do not specify welding of products listed in this design guide unless this publication specifically identifies a product as acceptable for welding, or unless specific approval for welding is provided in writing by Simpson Strong-Tie.
 Cracked steel due to unapproved welding must be replaced.

-Simpson Strong-Tie strongly recommends the following addition to construction drawings and specifications: "Simpson Strong-Tie connectors and tiedown components are specifically designed to meet the structural loads specified on the plans or provided by the Designer.
-Before substituting an alternate rod system, confirm load capacity and system displacement (rod elongation and shrinkage compensation device displacement) are based on reliable published testing data and/or calculations.
-The Designer should evaluate and give written approval for substitution prior to installation."
+Simpson Strong-Tie strongly recommends the following addition to construction drawings and specifications: “Simpson Strong-Tie connectors and tiedown components are specifically designed to meet the structural loads specified on the plans or provided by the designer.
+Before substituting an alternate rod system, confirm load capacity and system displacement (rod elongation and shrinkage compensation device displacement) are based on reliable published testing data and/or calculations and meet the design intent requirements specified by the designer.
+The designer should evaluate and give written approval for substitution prior to installation.

 Local and/or regional building codes may have additional requirements.
 Building codes often require special inspection of anchors installed in concrete and masonry.
 For compliance with these requirements, it is necessary to contact the local and/or regional building authority.

 Steel bearing plates shall be sized for proper length, width and thickness based on steel bending capacity and wood bearing.
-Deflection of bearing compression (up to 0.04") must be included in overall shearwall deflection calculations.
+Deflection of bearing compression (up to 0.04") must be included in overall shearwall deflection calculations where applicable by local and/or regional building authorities.

 Available Strong-Rods, fully threaded rod sizes and material grades are listed at strongtie.com/srs.